 Time: 9:00 AM – 12:00 PM

 Where: Virtual.
-Zoom invite provided by Competitions Manager
+Invite will be provided by Competitions Manager.

 Training day begins at 9:00 AM.
 We’ll talk about what to consider as you evaluate an entry and how to give the most helpful feedback.
 And as we evaluate an entry together, you’ll get an idea of how to work as a group and decide on an award.